NVIDIAGameWorks/RayTracingDenoiser/README.md

 NRD sample is a good start to familiarize yourself with input requirements and best practices, but main requirements can be summarized to:

-- Path length must be separated into diffuse and specular paths
+- Signal for *NRD* must be separated into diffuse and specular at primary hit
+- `hitT` must not include primary hit distance
 - Do not pass *sum of lengths of all segments* as `hitT`.
 A solid baseline is to use hit distance for the 1st bounce only, it works well for diffuse and specular signals
-- `hitT`, passed to NRD, must not include primary hit distance
-- Noisy radiance inputs must not include material information at primary hits, i.e. material de-modulation is needed
+  - *NRD sample* uses more complex method for accumulating `hitT` along the path, which takes into account energy dissipation due to lobe spread and curvature at the current hit
 - Noise in provided hit distances must follow a diffuse or specular lobe.
 It implies that `hitT` for `roughness = 0` must be clean (if probabilistic sampling is not in use)
 - In case of probabilistic diffuse / specular selection at the primary hit, provided `hitT` must follow the following rules:
   - Should not be divided by `PDF`